Ulkior/Practic_drf/README.md

-# Vector
+# Practic
-It's my first project which i create with my friend who write front.
-This site contains a catalog of GMT and Cumark products
+It's just a practic work with DRF and git